Yarborough v. Alvarado: Opinion of the Court

 Associate Justice Anthony Kennedy wrote the majority opinion for the Court, which declined to overturn the state court's decision because fair-minded jurists could disagree over whether Alvarado was in custody.
 Kennedy noted that there were facts for and against the claim that Alvarado was in custody.
 Facts pointing towards custody included that the interview took place at a police station, the interview lasted for two hours, Alvarado was not told he was free to leave, and Alvarado's parents were not allowed to be present during the interview.
 Facts weighing against custody included that Alvarado was not transported to the police station by police, Alvarado was not threatened or told he would be placed under arrest, and the interview focused on the crimes of Alvarado's friend, not Alvarado's crimes.
 The Court was not tasked with conducting a separate inquiry into the issue of custody, rather, the Court was tasked with granting relief only if the lower court's decision is objectively unreasonable.
 Kennedy wrote that, given this standard, the state court's decision was reasonable because it was not clearly unreasonable.

-Central to the reversal of the Ninth Circuit was the fact that the state court did not take into account Alvarado's age and experience with law enforcement in the custody analysis.
+Central to the reversal of the Ninth Circuit was that the state court did not take into account Alvarado's age and experience with law enforcement in the custody analysis.
 The Court made several findings on this issue.
 The Court held that the use of age in custody analysis had not been explicitly required by previous rulings.
 Inexperience with law enforcement was rejected as well; the Court noted that previous opinions had rejected reliance on such factors.